ome/omero-guide-scripts/docs/walkthrough.rst

 Converting the Key-Value pairs namespace
 ----------------------------------------

-Key-Value pairs are assigned a category/label (known as namespace). \
+Key-Value pairs are grouped under categories called namespaces.
+This allows \
-This grants flexibility so that different annotations can be \
+flexibility to distinguish or isolate annotations, such as exporting or deleting \
-distinguished or isolated (like for exporting/deleting only those with a given \
+only those associated with a specific namespace.
-namespace).

    In fact, if you created Key-Value pairs in OMERO.web, you have used \
    namespaces without noticing it: OMERO assigns by default the \